#D202 ~ Mark Napawolook

 traders and missionaries.

-Arctic art provides powerful imagery and a potent history of these
+art from the Arctic provides powerful imagery and history of these

 resilient people.
-The finest Alaskan Eskimo carvers continue to work
+Fine Alaskan Eskimo carvers continue to work

-in wood, the walrus tusks, ossified whale bone and baleen with a finesse
+in wood, remaindered walrus tusks, ossified whale bone and baleen with a finesse

 and grace that is stunning.*